xaanyaax/Eye-Cancer-AI-Model/README.md

 The trained AI model (AI.pth) is not included in this repository due to GitHub's file size limitations.

+If you'd like access to the model for research or development purposes, you can contact me here: 📩 aanyasingh282004@gmail.com

 ### 🧠 About the AI Model

 This repository contains a custom PyTorch implementation of a dual-purpose deep learning model that performs both semantic segmentation and image-level classification.
+⚠️ **Note**: Model access is shared for academic or non-commercial use only.

 - 🧱 Built on the segmentation_models_pytorch library
 - 🧠 Uses the SegFormer architecture with a ResNet-50 encoder